fbclh/palindrome-checker/README.md

-# Palindrome checker
+# Palindrome Checker

-freeCodeCamp JavaScript algorithms and data structure project
+freeCodeCamp JavaScript Algorithms and Data Structure project

-## Todo
+## To Do

 1. Make a UI version
 1. Add screenshot